 My shape has evolved since I started using mesh bodies.
 It just follows from what I said earlier.
 I must note here that the evolution of my shape has gone hand-in-hand with the evolution of my camera offsets – as they became progressively tighter, thus allowing me to make use of smaller spaces, I’ve focused on realism and natural proportions.
 Thus:

 - Its arms and torso have become progressively longer in comparison to the legs;

 - It has become progressively curvier and less “supermodel wannabe”;

 - I’ve become more secure (OK, some RL soul searching has played a part in this) in making my avatar look more like the way I do in RL, including how I’m aging.
-Being in my 30s, I do have some cellulite and I don’t shy away from using Izzie’s Cellulite & Stretch Marks appliers by Izzie Button.
+Being in my late 30s, I do have some cellulite and I don’t shy away from using Izzie’s Cellulite & Stretch Marks appliers by Izzie Button.